nongrata081/ai-ideas/ai-ideas-nextra/pages/product/features/ticket-system/ticket.en-US.md

 - ... feedback & retry loop continues, until the desired result is reached
 - User creates a pull request with updates of the trained model
 - PR is reviewed and is either accepted & merged / cancelled

+## Ticket Versioning

+Tickets can be versioned.
+When ticket is edited, its versioned is bumped.
+Tickets are the main unit of work in SEAI.
+It is considered normal for tickets to be edited / updated with time (probably growing from more simple into more complex), thus versions for tickets' change tracking.
+Each **[Execution Run](/product/features/software-engineer-ai/prompt-execution#execution-run)** is registered on a certain **ticket version**.

+### Ticket Version

+For representing a certain ticket version use `#` sign and a number `N`, e.g. `#1`, `#2`, `#3`, etc.